PowerDNS/pdns/pdns/recursordist/docs/index.rst

 The PowerDNS Recursor is a high-performance DNS recursor with built-in scripting capabilities.
 It is known to power the resolving needs of over 150 million internet connections.

-The documentation is only for the 4.1 and higher series, users of older versions are urged to upgrade!
+The documentation is only for the 4.1 and higher series, users of older versions are urged to read :ref:`eol` and upgrade!

 This documentation is also available as a `PDF document <PowerDNS-Recursor.pdf>`_.